cnbeining/Mukioplayer-Py-Mac/README.md

-Mukioplayer-Py-Mac-2.000.08
+Mukioplayer-Py-Mac-2.000.09
 ===========================
 This is a solution of the damn fact that Mac, one of the best OS in human history, does not have a reliable and nice video comment playing software.

 Written in Python, based on Mukioplayer, this is a quick way to enjoy comment(DanMu) on Mac.

 Also check https://github.com/superwbd/ABPlayerHTML5-Py--nix  , this is the one with HTML5 and ABPlayerHTML5.
+Works fine and produce less heat with Macbooks for not using Flash, but a tiny bit more unpredictable.

 Looking for downloading video and comment from Bilibili really simple and quick?
-Check Biligrab: http://www.cnbeining.com/?p=330   , auto download, rename, and concatenate into one file.(Thinking of pushing this to github...)
+Check Biligrab: https://gist.github.com/superwbd/9605757  , auto download, rename, and concatenate into one file.(For more info, check http://www.cnbeining.com/?p=330)

 Download